 3. Get Your Coupons

-Couponing isn't nearly as much of a pain as it used to be.
-With apps like Ibotta, you can select coupons on your mobile device as you are in the store or before you leave your home.
-Once you are done with your trip you only need to scan your receipt to receive your credit.
-Top online coupon apps include:
+Couponing isn’t nearly as much of a pain as it used to be.
+With apps like Ibotta, you can select coupons on your mobile device while you are in the store or before you leave your home.
+Once you are done with your trip, you only need to scan your receipt to receive your credit.
+Top online coupon app:

-Along with the digital option you can always do the old school coupon cutting which can many times be stacked on top of the digital coupons above.
+Along with the digital option, you can always do the old-school coupon cutting, which can often be stacked on top of the digital coupons above.
 The process may be tedious, but clipping coupons can add up.
 If you can save $10 on a $200 weekly order, you can save over $500 a year.

 4. Look for Manufacturer’s Coupons for Higher Priced Items